 These aromatherapy shower steamer tablets are perfect whether you’re crunched for time or too frazzled to prep a bath.
 Simply toss one in the corner of your shower and relax while the essential oils work their magic.

-Made with yummy-smelling essential oils, cornstarch, and baking soda, these aromatherapy shower steamer tabs will take your mornings to a whole new level.
+These aromatherapy shower steamers will take your mornings to a whole new level.
 I like to make mine in several different scents for different moods and sprinkle them with flower petals for effect.
 But their real beauty is created when you customize them with any oils, flowers, and colors you like.
 It’s entirely up to you.

 As far as scents are concerned, rose is uplifting and has been known to help fight anxiety and depression [source].
 Lavender is great for soothing stressed nerves [source] and encouraging sleep [source].
 And sweet orange is energizing, the perfect solution for giving you an extra boost in the morning.